jshea2/TD-WebRTC-LAN/README.md

 - This runs the app in the development mode.
 Open [http://localhost:80](http://localhost:80) or [http://webrtc.local](http://webrtc.local) to view it in your browser.

+- NOTE: If you are running this server on a PC, *webrtc.local* will not work because it uses Bonjour (Mac only).
+However, the QR code will automatically detect your OS and use your computer's IP.

-- Ports can be assigned in the url using http://webrtc.local/?port=450
+- Ports can be assigned in the url using http://webrtc.local/?port=450 or 192.168.0.68/?port=450 (Whatever your computer ip is)

 The page will reload when you make changes.